rakshita-jaiswal/ai-product-gpt/README.md

 # AIProductGPT 🚀

-An AI-powered Product Requirements Document (PRD) generator that helps product teams create comprehensive PRDs instantly using Google's Gemini AI.
+An AI-powered Product Requirements Document (PRD) generator that connects you directly to a custom ChatGPT assistant specialized in creating comprehensive PRDs.

 ## 🌟 Features

-- **AI-Powered Generation**: Leverages Google's Gemini AI to create detailed PRDs
-- **Simple Interface**: Clean, intuitive UI built with React and Tailwind CSS
+- **Simple Interface**: Clean, intuitive UI to input your product details
+- **Direct ChatGPT Integration**: Opens your custom PRD AI assistant with pre-filled information
+- **No API Keys Required**: Uses your existing ChatGPT account
-- **Instant Results**: Generate comprehensive PRDs in seconds
+- **Instant Results**: Get detailed PRDs in seconds
-- **Export Options**: Copy to clipboard or download as Markdown
-- **Free to Use**: Uses Google's free Gemini API
+- **Free to Use**: No additional costs beyond your ChatGPT subscription

 ## 🛠️ Tech Stack

 - **Frontend**: React 19 + Vite
 - **Styling**: Tailwind CSS
-- **AI**: Google Gemini API
+- **AI**: Custom ChatGPT Assistant (PRD AI)
-- **Markdown**: react-markdown for rendering

 ## 📋 What's Included in Generated PRDs